vXofi/3-semester-course-work/README.md

 Time series forecasting using Prophet + bayesian hyperparameter optimization

-*no comments or proper formatting atm.
+*apple as a fruit
-**consider, that this code was written as a module for Python block in Loginom, and later adapted to ipynb format.
+**no comments or proper formatting atm.

-Title:
+***consider, that this code was written as a module for Python block in Loginom, and later adapted to ipynb format